 In some climates, moss and lichen can grow on your tiles.
 They will not affect your tiles in any way, and can add character to your roof.
 However, if you prefer the clean lines of your tiles, both moss and lichen can be easily removed.

-The density of concrete and terracotta roof tiles provides highly effective thermal insulation relative to other roofing materials.
+The density of concrete and Clay roof tiles provides highly effective thermal insulation relative to other roofing materials.

 If you collect or are planning on using tank water, the water from a tiled roof is as drinkable as water from any other type of roof.